gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 we pass Jekyll extra parameters to tell it to read this configuration file, and all the URLs are then correct for a local build.

-This works ---
-until someone just runs `jekyll serve` on the command line as they would normally do
+This works—until someone just runs `jekyll serve` on the command line as they would normally do
 (and as all the online documentation tells them to).
 Boom: